swayamz/csgoGlow/readme.md

 # Project csgoGlow, a 100% FREE and OPEN-SOURCE wallhack for OSX

+I have reposted this with new features.
+This version includes a team glow, and also assigns a different color glow to the enemy with the most kills.
+It works even if they take over a bot.

 **Thanks to @gabsens and @e-retailer’s contribution to this project**

 ### Hello World